 Therapists can help patients re-learn basic physical skills, such as rolling over or raising their arms.
 Simple movements can make the patient more of a partner, able to assist their caregiver with the activities of daily living such as bathing, grooming, and dressing, improving outcomes for both caregiver and patient alike.

-Parkinson’s disease and physical therapy are highly individual.
-For some, symptoms remain mild for a long time, while others quickly become severe.
-Therefore, instead of working off a script, therapists meet patients where they are.
-During their initial meeting, therapists evaluate the patient’s physical abilities, in order to determine their level of function.
+Parkinson’s disease and physical therapy needs are highly individual.
+For some, symptoms remain mild for a long time, while others experience a far more rapid progression.
+As a result, instead of working off a script, therapists try to meet patients where they are.
+During their initial meeting, therapists evaluate the patient’s physical abilities in order to determine their level of function.

 Strength training helps patients push back and regain their stamina.
 Strong muscles let patients move freely while also reducing fatigue.
 They also improve posture and reduce the risk of osteoporosis, which often accompanies Parkinson’s.

 Building muscle has mental benefits as well.
 It boosts production of dopamine, an important neurotransmitter.
 Low dopamine is endemic to Parkinson’s, responsible for tremors, rigidity, and weakness throughout the body.